mrotskoff/cbpi4_PIDWithTimeProportionalControl/README.md

 A PID Controller for CraftBeerPi4 Kettles that uses Time Proportioning for output.

 This is useful for gas burners whose output is controlled as either ON or OFF.
-The PID output is converted into a proportion of the specified interval due ng which the burner is turned on or off.
-This also helps control jitter (rapid firing of the burner) to preserve equipment.
+The PID output is converted into a proportion of the specified time interval during which the burner is turned either on or off.
+This also helps control jitter (rapid quick firing of the burner), to preserve equipment.